If you or someone you know is experiencing an overdose, call 9-1-1 immediately.

 The law states:

-- The caller and the victim cannot be arrested, charged or prosecuted when 911 is called at the scene of a suspected alcohol overdose if law enforcement arrives and finds alcohol, even if you are underage.
+- The caller and the victim cannot be arrested, charged or prosecuted when emergency responders called at the scene of a suspected alcohol overdose if law enforcement arrives and finds alcohol, even if you are underage.

 - The caller and victim must remain at the scene until medical assistance arrives for immunity to apply.

 - A medication, naloxone, can reverse an overdose from drugs like heroin, Percocet, OxyContin, Roxicodone, Codeine, Morphine, Fentanyl and other opioids.
 It is now available to law enforcement.
-If you call 911 at an overdose scene, the responding officer may be equipped with naloxone and able to save the victim with it.
-Don’t be afraid to call 911!
-Remember: “Don’t Run – Call 911!”
+If you call for help at an overdose scene, the responding officer may be equipped with naloxone and able to save the victim.
+Don’t be afraid to call 9-1-1!
+Remember: “Don’t Run – Call 9-1-1!”
 The law protects you.

 - Those who seek medical assistance for themselves or others at a drug or alcohol overdose scene shall not be subject to penalties for a violation of a protective order or restraining order, or sanctions for violation of a condition of pretrial release, probation, or parole.